Jay Emmanuel-Thomas: Jamshedpur

 On 12 August 2022, Emmanuel-Thomas joined the Indian club Jamshedpur FC as one of their designated overseas players for the 2022–23 Indian Super League season.
 He was allocated the number 10 jersey.

 He left the club in June 2023.

 Kidderminster Harriers

 Following an unsuccessful trial with Scottish side Inverness Caledonian Thistle in October 2023, Emmanuel-Thomas returned to England with National League club Kidderminster Harriers on 23 February 2024.

 Greenock Morton

 After being released by Kidderminster, Emmanuel-Thomas trained with Scottish side Greenock Morton in July 2024, and subsequently signed a six-month contract with the club.
 His contract was terminated on 19 September 2024, after he appeared in court charged with the attempted importation of class B drugs.

 AFC Totton

 In July 2025, after being released on parole, Emmanuel-Thomas signed for AFC Totton.

 Braintree Town

 He moved from Totton to National League side Braintree Town in November 2025, scoring on his debut against Truro City.

+On 11 February 2026, it was announced that Emmanuel-Thomas had left the club following the termination of his contract.

+Whitehawk

+Later in February 2026 he joined Brighton based Isthmian League Premier Division Whitehawk.